 It also requires minimal insulin for its metabolizing.
 Intake of such a type of sugar has by no means been associated with one’s blood glucose levels spiking.
 In fact, it can protect us from many diseases as well as stroke.
-It does this by reducing our triglyceride and cholesterol production.
+It does this by reducing triglyceride and cholesterol production.

 Not only are they a great source of soluble fiber, but they also possess anti-inflammatory abilities which could come in handy for those with diabetes to recover from infections more quickly.
 Their pectin content also helps slow down the absorption of sugar into the bloodstream.

 As if that wasn’t already plenty, apples are rich in antioxidants too.
-That means they can aid in boosting one’s immune system, cleansing one’s digestive system and reducing one’s cholesterol.
+That means they can aid in boosting one’s immune system, cleansing one’s digestive system, and reducing one’s cholesterol.

 These seeds contain something known as jamboline, which is great for preventing the conversion of any starch into sugar.
 Which also helps maintain one’s blood sugar levels.

 These large juicy fruits contain no cholesterol or fat, but do contain plenty of minerals and vitamins.
-Also, the fiber this fruit offers one is vital for controlling cholesterol and maintaining one’s digestive health.
+Also, the fiber this fruit offers is vital for controlling cholesterol and maintaining one’s digestive health.

 The first great thing about them is that they have a low glycemic index.
-The second is that they are bursting with essential minerals such as iron, potassium, calcium, magnesium, and even vitamins like vitamin E, C, and K, beta-carotene, choline, folate, retinol, and lutein.
+The second is that they are bursting with essential minerals such as iron, potassium, calcium, magnesium, and even vitamins like vitamins E, C, and K, beta-carotene, choline, folate, retinol, and lutein.

-That’s why it so important to eat foods like pomegranates, which are rich in antioxidants that aid in protecting one’s inner lining of blood vessels from any free-floating glucose or free radical-induced damage.
+That’s why it is so important to eat foods like pomegranates, which are rich in antioxidants that aid in protecting one’s inner lining of blood vessels from any free-floating glucose or free radical-induced damage.